Poetry is for every BODY!

 - Want to explore poetry in a new way.

-- Are open to experiences outside the traditional.
+- Are open to writing poetry from a place outside of the traditional guidelines.

 When is it?